 gmheap is the size in kilobytes of the shared memory heap (formerly known as the generic memory heap) for InterSystems IRIS® data platform.
 Shared memory is allocated from this total as needed for particular purposes (such as global mapping, database name and directory information, the security system, and so on).
 The shared memory in use by a given subsystem at a given time may be less than what is currently allocated.

-Shared memory allocation is shown on the Shared Memory Heap Usage page (System Operation > System Usage, then click the Shared Memory Heap Usage button); see Shared Memory Heap Usage in the “Monitoring InterSystems IRIS Using the Management Portal” chapter in Monitoring Guide for more information.
+Shared memory allocation is shown on the Shared Memory Heap Usage page (System Operation > System Usage, then click the Shared Memory Heap Usage button); see Shared Memory Heap Usage for more information.
 Although this page displays memory allocation and use in bytes, bear in mind that shared memory is allocated in pages.